hyttijan92/Scalaprototype/README.md

 ## How to use
-* Click the button to get a random quote
+* Application consists of two views: main view and saved quotes view
+* In main view user can fetch a random quote, save it and go to saved quotes view
+* Saved quotes view shows list of saved quotes, allows to delete saved quotes and to return to main view

 ## How to compile and run example

 ### Testing
 * To test the application and see how it works: mvn gluonfx:run

+### Pre native image building
+* Run application, using command: mvn gluonfx:runagent
+* This command collects the necessary metadata, while the application is running

 ### Desktop version
-* Build native image: mvn gluonfx:build  gluonfx:nativerun
+* Build native image and run it: mvn gluonfx:build  gluonfx:nativerun

 ### Android version
-* Build native image: mvn -Pandroid gluonfx:build gluonfx:package
+* Build native image and package it as APK: mvn -Pandroid gluonfx:build gluonfx:package
 * After previous command is successfully completed there should be APK file in target/gluonfx/aarch64-android/gvm
 * To install APK to your Android mobile phone, you need adb. adb can be obtained by installing https://developer.android.com/tools/sdkmanager
 * Make sure that you have enabled Developer mode in your Android mobile phone and enabled USB debugging after this